microsoft/KqlTools/Doc/Winlog.md

 **Example breakdown**:

 * `--file=*.evtx` : use the pattern "*.evtx" to filter for files of interest
 * `--query=ProcessCreation.csl`: use [ProcessCreation.csl](../Source/RealTimeKql/ProcessCreation.csl) to process all events (in this case, ignore all events that are not process creation events).
-For more information on creating and using queries, see the [query writing guide](QueryGuide.md)
+For more information on creating and using queries, see the [query writing guide](QueryGuide.md).
 * `--adxcluster=CDOC.kusto.windows.net --adxdatabase=GeorgiTest --adxtable=SecurityEvtx` : ingest all results to the "SecurityEvtx" table in the "GeorgiTest" database in the "CDOC.kusto.windows.net" Azure Data Explorer (ADX) cluster

 ## <a id="WinLogOptionsOverview"></a>WinLog Options Overview

-You can also run`RealTimeKql Winlog --help ` from an Administrator Command Prompt to get this same overview of your options:
+You can also run `RealTimeKql Winlog --help ` from an Administrator Command Prompt to get this same overview of your options:

 ```
 Usage: RealTimeKql.exe WinLog [options]